pranavj1001/CurrencyConverter/README.md

 Hey There,

-This is just a basic app to convert currency.
+This is just a basic android app to convert currency.